zydou/arti/crates/arti-client/README.md

 ## Overview

-The `arti-arti-client` crate aims to provide a safe, easy-to-use API for applications that want to use Tor network to anonymize their traffic.
+The `arti-client` crate aims to provide a safe, easy-to-use API for applications that want to use Tor network to anonymize their traffic.
 It hides most of the underlying detail, letting other crates decide how exactly to use the Tor crate.